- 2 minutes to read

 Data editing is disabled by default.
 To learn how to enable it, see VirtualServerModeSource.AcquireInnerList.

-The Data Grid does not support data grouping when being bound to a VirtualServerModeSource.
+Grid Control does not support data grouping when it’s bound to a VirtualServerModeSource.

 For more information, see VirtualServerModeSource.